Dear Grands,

 7 Rest in the LORD and wait patiently for Him; do not fret because of him who prospers in his way, because of the man who carries out wicked schemes.

-9 For evildoers will be cut off, but those who wait for the LORD, they will inherit the land.”
+9 For evildoers will be cut off, But those who wait for the LORD, they will inherit the land.”

 Heartily in Christ Jesus,